hail-is/hail-rfcs/rfc/0000-batch-job-groups-v2.rst

 ************

-An entry for the new job group is inserted as an additional row into the `batch_inst_coll_cancellable_resources` table upon job group creation.
+An entry for the new job group is inserted as an additional row into the `job_group_inst_coll_cancellable_resources` table upon job group creation.
 The `jobs_after_update` trigger will update the rows after a job state change, but the queries are more complicated because we need to update all rows for job groups the job is a member of.
-We use the new `job_group_parents` table to propagate the updates up the job group tree.
-When a job group is cancelled, we subtract the number of cancellable cores in that job group from all parent job groups up the tree and then delete all rows corresponding to the job group and child job groups from the `batch_inst_coll_cancellable_resources` table.
-This deletion operation has to delete O(n_children) job groups, so we need to put a limit on the total number of job groups allowed in the batch to 10K to ensure the deletion query can complete in less than a second.
+We use the new `job_group_self_and_ancestors` table to propagate the updates up the job group tree.
+When a job group is cancelled, we subtract the number of cancellable cores in that job group from all parent job groups up the tree.
+We delete all rows corresponding to the job group and child job groups from the `job_group_inst_coll_cancellable_resources` table separately in a loop on the driver to make sure the `cancel_job_group` operation is O(n_ancestors) rather than O(n_children) which is unbounded.
+The `job_groups_cancelled` table only stores the job group ID of the job group that was requested to be cancelled.
+All queries that want to know if a job group has been cancelled have to do a join against the `job_group_self_and_ancestors` table to know if any ancestors have been cancelled on the front end and driver.
+The reason for not inserting all cancelled job groups densely is because inserting all of these rows would have to insert O(n_children) job groups.

 *******